Reaction as EU wins Peace Prize

 EUROPEAN COMMISSION PRESIDENT JOSE MANUEL BARROSO ON TWITTER, WHERE HE HAS 14,900 FOLLOWERS AND RISING:

-"It is a great honour for the whole of the EU, all 500 million citizens, to be awarded the 2012 Nobel Peace Prize."
+"It is a great honor for the whole of the EU, all 500 million citizens, to be awarded the 2012 Nobel Peace Prize."

 FORMER GERMAN CHANCELLOR GERHARD SCHROEDER